-Marc Jaeger join DigiPlante at november 2006, as well as Vincent Le Chevalier (ECP) starting a PhD.
-In early spring, at LIAMA (Beijing), both started to work on landscape functioning aiming to simulate crop plantations and small landscape with a "reactive" environment.
+Marc Jaeger join DigiPlante at november 2006, as well as Vincent Le Chevalier (ECP) starting a PhD, working on this new research axis.
+Landscape functioning aims to simulate crop plantations and small landscape with a "reactive" environment.
 The goal is to simulation water exchanges (rain, runoff on terrain and absorption, diffusion in soil, plant water uptake and evapotranspiration) in interaction with DigiPlante growth model.
-A first prototype was build end of this year, including run-off, absorption in interaction with a simple plant model implementation, and basic visualisation tool.
-Results were submitted and accepted to PMA06, submission to JCST is on the way.